the80srobot/SpacePhysics/physics/DESIGN.md

     objects)
 * Queries for past and future object state must be free of side effects and complete within 1 ms on consumer hardware
-* Fit all state into 100 of RAM
+* Fit all state into 100-200 MB of RAM
 * Precalculate at least 10 seconds of state per second, running alongside game code